ProfMJSimpson/Warne2018/README.md

 This code is provided as supplementary information to the paper,

 David J Warne, Ruth E Baker, and Matthew J Simpson.
-Implementations of simulation and inference algorithms for stochastic reaction networks: from basic concepts to state-of-the-art Journal XXXX, X:pp--pp, 2019.
+Simulation and inference algorithms for stochastic biochemical reaction networks: from basic concepts to state-of-the-art.
+ArXiv pre-print, TBA.

 ## Licensing
 This source code is licensed under the GNU General Public License Version 3.